 This is because locals tend to visit on weekends, with Saturday being more likely than Fridays or Sundays (but all three days seeing elevated attendance among Floridians).
 Then there are Southerners who take long weekend trips, impacting all three days (but again, Saturday disproportionately).

 Finally, tourists most frequently start their trips on the weekend, and Monday is a common first day in the parks for them.
 In disproportionate numbers, out-of-state vacation-goers do the most popular or their favorite park first, and that’s usually Magic Kingdom.

 Due to its rising popularity with Star Wars and Toy Story fans, Disney’s Hollywood Studios is increasingly becoming a #1 or #2 choice for many guests, which means Magic Kingdom has fallen to #2 for some visitors.
 As a result, it can still see elevated crowds on Tuesdays, when those tourists are doing their #2 park.
 (For the exact same reason, Disney’s Hollywood Studios is also seeing higher crowds on Tuesdays as it’s become a #2 park for many people.)

 This leaves Wednesday and Thursday as the least busy days of the week at Magic Kingdom.
-As of the first two months of 2023, Sunday has also emerged as a surprisingly uncrowded day at Magic Kingdom.
+As of this year, Sunday has also emerged as a surprisingly uncrowded day at Magic Kingdom.
 We’re hesitant to recommend visiting on Sunday because historical wait time data suggests this will change, but it has certainly been a good option thus far this year.